Aashishsharma/Learnings/Auth/Passport.md

 3. Sessions (optional)

 #### 1. Strategies
-trategies range from verifying a username and password, delegated authentication using OAuth or federated authentication using OpenID.
+Srategies range from verifying a username and password, delegated authentication using OAuth or federated authentication using OpenID.
 Before asking Passport to authenticate a request, the strategy (or strategies) used by an application must be configured.
 ```javascript
 // configuring strategy for fb